We're hiring a postdoctoral researcher for Systems Biology of Energy-Limited Bacterial Cells

 Please prepare an application package that consists of a cover letter (2-page limit, 12 point font) and a copy of your Curriculum Vitae.
 The cover letter should highlight your excitement about the specifics of the research as outlined above, evidence of your commitment to inclusive excellence in STEM (and how you’ll continue that work here), and specifically how your scientific training is a good fit for the research described.
 The structure of this cover letter is up to you.
 Tell us your story.
 Propose an idea.
 Address some of the work we do.
 Introduce yourself as a colleague.
 Give it a deep think and take this at your speed.
 We’re giving you our full attention.
 If you are on the fence about whether to apply, please apply.
 If you think you can do the job, or have a good idea, we’d like to see your application.

 We’re accepting applications until the end of the day May 31, 2022.
+Our first review will happen in early June.
 We won’t look at your application until then.
 There’s no benefit to rushing through this.
 Keep it sharp, short, focused, and get across what matters to you.
 The start date is flexible, within reason, with a hope that you’ll be in Tucson as soon as reasonably possible.

 Thanks for reading Un-Cultured!
 Subscribe for free to receive new posts and Carini Lab Job openings.